marcuscaisey/dogmash.old/README.md

 The site will be served at `localhost:5000` by default.

 ## To do
-- Use argparse or similar library to parse arguments to `downloadimages.py`
+- ~~Use argparse or similar library to parse arguments to `downloadimages.py`~~
 - ~~Refactor messy JS~~
-- Write flask code in a more idiomatic way
+- Write flask code in a more idiomatic way?
+- Rewrite jQuery code in pure JS?